WELCOME TO THE LOGAN LAB

 We use the ONT MinION long-read nucleotide sequencer with in-house generated error correction bioinformatic tools for gathering genetic information.

-Our cellular work stations are also outfitted with confocal microscopes.
+Our cellular work stations are also outfitted with fluorescence and confocal microscopes.

 Thanks for your interest in the Logan Lab at Eastern Nazarene College.
 Get in touch with any questions or comments regarding our current work, publications or lab openings.
 We would love to hear from you.